Understand Your Air Conditioning System

-Whether you’re in the market to install a new air conditioner or you are looking to get your system repaired, it helps to do your homework, so you can discuss your home cooling needs and compare multiple bids from A/C contractors.
+Whether you’re in the market to install a new air conditioner , looking for an air conditioning contractor near you or you are looking to get your system repaired, it helps to do your homework, so you can discuss your home cooling needs and compare multiple bids from A/C contractors.
 Learn the terminology of air conditioning with this easy-to-understand glossary.

 A/C -- A/C is short for “air conditioning.”